 - You fall down a staircase at the railway station because of a broken step.

 To prove a duty of care has been breached you must demonstrate negligence of the operator.
 Not all accidents will mean a compensation claim for personal injury is possible.
 Please call and talk to our claim advisors to learn more.

 Lift, Escalator And Staircase Accidents At A Train Station

 Within many large train stations, there will be lifts and escalators to help passengers move about with heavy luggage, prams and those who may use a wheelchair.
-Lifts, elevators and elevators can cause hazards if not installed and maintained correctly.
-However, others parties other than the train station operator may be liable.
+Lifts, escalators and stairs can cause hazards if not installed and maintained correctly.
+However, other parties other than the operator of the train station may be liable.